fake-name/wlnupdates/app/templates/api-docs.md

 Note that all non-read-only calls for the the API currently have CSRF protection via [Flask-WTF](http://flask-wtf.readthedocs.org/en/latest/csrf.html).
 This is handled via a `$.ajaxSetup` `beforeSend` callback [here](https://github.com/fake-name/wlnupdates/blob/master/app/static/js/editable.js#L530-L536).
 This requirement will be relaxed in the future, as soon as I determine a good way to still maintain a decent level of protection in it's absence.
 Currently, the CSRF token is passed to the endpoints via a [meta tag](https://github.com/fake-name/wlnupdates/blob/master/app/static/js/editable.js#L528) on each  HTML page.

+For most calls, if you call the relevant API method with invalid/incorrect parameters, the error message should tell you how to fix your API call.